software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 While discussing the technical details, the Developers document a todo-list of tasks with a short description.
 Developers also consider the order of the tasks:

-> Task 1: Add thymeleaf template for the blog submission form containing fields for name and description
+> Task 1: Add Thymeleaf template for the blog submission form containing fields for name and description

 > Task 2: Add BlogController controller class and a method for rendering the blog submission form